 Alongside these 6 valuable CX laws, it is important to introduce the following CX elements to guarantee a flourishing future for your business.

 - Value: Your product should perform the promised functions and have an acceptable price point.

 - Create positive emotions: Creating positive emotions in your customers will get them to associate a positive image with your brand which will benefit sales and brand image.

-- Physical dynamics of the transaction: Appropriate initial contact and good first impression including proper sales rep, politeness, and helpfulness is important for good CX.
+- Physical dynamics of the transaction: Appropriate initial contact and good first impression including proper sales rep, politeness, and helpfulness are important for good CX.
 Layout, appearance and engaging presentations can help improve the aesthetic appeal of your product.

 - Full transparency: All information your customers need should be readily available and easily accessible.

 - Communication: All forms of communication both online and offline should be convenient and fast to create stronger connections with your customers.

 - Post-sale customer service: CX doesn’t end once the customer has made their transaction.
 A company should have regular transaction updates, shipping and tracking details, to ensure full satisfaction with the purchase.